[INSERT YOUR IDEA HERE]

 narke_norton

 Narke Norton is a fourth-year Political Science major.
-Norton is a student assistant in the Office of Diversity Relations and runs the Young Scholars Internship Program each summer.
-Along with his studies, Norton is involved with multiple campus organizations including Demosthenian Literary Society, UGA Mock Trial, Pi Sigma Alpha, Democracy Matters at UGA, Young Democrats of UGA, the Transfer Student Organization, and UGA Christians.
-As a member of the UGA Demosthenian Literary Society, he has discovered the wealth of perspectives and ideas in the minds and experiences of his fellow students and wants all students to share in that validation.
+He is a student assistant in the Office of Diversity Relations and runs the Young Scholars Internship Program each summer.
+Along with his studies, he is involved with multiple campus organizations including the Demosthenian Literary Society, Mock Trial, Pi Sigma Alpha, Democracy Matters, Young Democrats, the Transfer Student Organization, and UGA Christians.
+As a member of the Demosthenian Literary Society, Narke has discovered the wealth of perspectives and ideas in the minds and experiences of his fellow students and wants all students to share in that validation.
+In his talk, he tells us how he found a home and himself through debate and how opening your life to new experiences in communication can help you live a fuller life.

 Kai Riedl